 "It had been a long while.
 There had to be some turnover," said Weed, a commercial property owner who plans to continue serving on the Alameda County Water District board of directors.

 Weed joined the Ohlone board as a 30-year-old Air Force reservist who knew a thing or two about higher education.
 He already had a bachelor's degree in civil engineering, an M.B.A., and was just finishing up law school.

 Colleagues described Weed as a policy wonk who pushed hard for Ohlone's Newark campus.
-"He made it clear that Newark deserved a facility that was more than just an old middle school campus," former Ohlone President Floyd
+"He made it clear that Newark deserved a facility that was more than just an old middle school campus," former Ohlone President Floyd Hogue said.

 Newark Councilman and former City Manager Al Huezo said Weed was one of the smartest guys he ever met, even though he might have rubbed some people the wrong way.

 "He played the role of a challenger, always asking a lot of questions," Huezo said.
 "Some people might say he was being annoying, but you need someone like that."

 True to form, Weed brought a copy of Ohlone's recently approved long-range facilities plan to an interview last week.

 He panned the plan, which is supposed to guide the school's recently approved $349 bond measure, saying it underestimated enrollment growth and didn't add a single parking space.